oeo/xdomls/readme.md

 // additional functionality (can be used with or without sync) client.ready(function(){

-  // client will automatically be given a persistent uuid available in `client.session.uuid` console.log('Client ready, session details:',client.SESSION)
+  // client will automatically be assigned a persistent unique identifier console.log('Client ready, session details:',client.SESSION)

   // set a persistent value